Bronchiectasis: Diagnosis

 The goals of a diagnostic evaluation for bronchiectasis are radiographic confirmation of the diagnosis, identification of potential treatable causes, and functional assessment of the patient.
 A comprehensive evaluation consists of radiographic imaging, laboratory testing, and lung function testing.

 Laboratory tests that are commonly part of the initial evaluation include a complete blood count, sputum cultures for bacteria, mycobacteria, and fungi, testing for cystic fibrosis, and immunoglobulin levels.
 Additional tests that are sometimes indicated include testing for specific genetic disorders.

 Lung function testing is used for the assessment and monitoring of functional impairment due to bronchiectasis.
 These tests may include spirometry and walking tests.
 Obstructive lung impairment is the most common finding but restrictive lung impairment can be seen in advanced disease.
 Flexible bronchoscopy may be performed when sputum studies are negative and a focal obstructing lesion is suspected.

-A chest x-ray is abnormal in most patients with bronchiectasis.
+A chest X-ray is abnormal in most patients with bronchiectasis.
 Computed tomography is recommended to confirm the diagnosis and is also used to describe the distribution and grade the severity of the disease.
 Radiographic findings include airway dilation, bronchial wall thickening, and atelectasis.
-There are three types bronchiectasis that can be seen on CT scan, namely cylindrical, varicose, and cystic bronchiectasis.
+Three types of bronchiectasis can be seen on CT scan, namely cylindrical, varicose, and cystic bronchiectasis.

 Prevention

 In preventing bronchiectasis, it is necessary to prevent the lung infections and lung damage that can cause it.
 Children should be immunized against measles, pertussis, pneumonia, and other acute respiratory infections of childhood.
-Additionally, parents should stay alert to keep children from inhaling objects such as pieces of food or small toys that may get stuck in small airways.
+Additionally, parents should stay alert to keep children from inhaling objects such as pieces of food or small toys that may get stuck in the small airways.
 Smoking and other toxic fumes and gases should be avoided by all patients with bronchiectasis to decrease the development of infections (such as bronchitis) and further complications.

 Treatments to slow down the progression of this chronic disease include keeping bronchial airways clear and secretions weakened through various forms of airway clearance.
-Aggressively treating bronchial infections with antibiotics to prevent the destructive cycle of infection, damage to bronchi and bronchioles, and more infection is also standard treatment.
+Aggressively treating bronchial infections with antibiotics to prevent the destructive cycle of infection, damage to bronchi and bronchioles, and further infection is also standard treatment.
 Regular vaccination against pneumonia, influenza, and pertussis are generally advised.
 A healthy body mass index and regular doctor visits may have beneficial effects on the prevention of progressing bronchiectasis.
 The presence of hypoxemia, hypercapnia, dyspnea level and radiographic extent can greatly affect the mortality rate from this disease.